Limit-Ad-Tracking in iOS 10

 With the release of iOS 10, Apple has further matured the Limit-Ad-Tracking feature to zero out the IDFA instead of randomizing it.
 This added level of abstraction ensures that bad actors will have a harder time cross-marketing to users who have opted out.
 Because of this, an estimated 15%-20% of devices will include identical IDFAs (all zeros), which would, by default, cause any installs to be deduplicated.
 Kochava continues to respect both the Limit-Ad-Tracking flag and the spirit in which it was implemented by syndicating the flag to all partners, while creating a way for attribution to happen on an app-by-app basis, as originally intended and supported by Apple.

 A unique device ID is required for device-based reconciliation to work.
-Because devices with Limit-Ad-Tracking enabled will still have a device ID present, the waterfall will never move on to fingerprint-based matching.
+Because devices with Limit-Ad-Tracking enabled will still have a device ID present, the waterfall will never move on to probabilistic-based matching.
 Moreover, since all devices with Limit-Ad-Tracking enabled have the same IDFA (all zeroes) they will be deduplicated based on the standard attribution waterfall.

 Kochava has the most flexible and powerful attribution engine.
-The logic has already been updated to recognize IDFAs comprised exclusively of zeroes and fall back to fingerprint-based matching.
+The logic has already been updated to recognize IDFAs comprised exclusively of zeroes and fall back to probabilistic-based matching.
 The solution accounts for the ~15%-20% of devices with Limit-Ad-Tracking enabled (which causes the IDFA to be all zeroes) while maintaining the highest level of integrity and configurability.
 This is another example of how the investment Kochava has made into a modular and powerful infrastructure gives its customers an unfair advantage over companies using other attribution solutions.

 - Scenario 1: If a user is not running iOS 10, device reconciliation can be performed and subsequent waterfall attribution methods happen as necessary.